hai-vr/documentation/docs/research/toe-tracking/index.md

 This page records my attempts to build a toe tracking device that supports multiple toes.

 :::danger
-This page is currently being written, and is a living document.
+(2026 notice) This page describes an old project, and it may be incomplete.
 :::

 <HaiVideo src="./img/toetracking-tundra-f.mp4"></HaiVideo>